VishakhaHedau/Data-Science-Projects/README.md

 # Data Analysis with Python
-This repository contains my academic work & peronal projects around Data Science using Python
+This repository contains my academic work around Data Science using Python